luxonis/depthai-hardware/docs/source/pages/guides/getting-started-with-iot.rst

 - :ref:`RVC2` can communicate `Messages <https://docs.luxonis.com/projects/api/en/latest/components/messages/>`__ with the ESP32 via SPI (using `SPIOut <https://docs.luxonis.com/projects/api/en/latest/components/nodes/spi_out/>`__ / `SPIOut <https://docs.luxonis.com/projects/api/en/latest/components/nodes/spi_in/>`__ node)
 - ESP32 can receive these messages using the `depthai-spi-api <https://github.com/luxonis/depthai-spi-api>`__ library (which is an `ESP-IDF <https://github.com/espressif/esp-idf>`__ component).
 - On ESP32 you can run post-processing of the messages and optionally send the results to a server (if connected to a WiFi network) or to a Bluetooth device (eg. a smartphone)

+Usually, developers would develop their solution with the device connected via USB-C, and use potentially use OTA updates via ESP32 in production.

 Limitations
 ###########